-- 6 units of work

-- · Are portfolio based

-- Are assessed over two years

-- · Each unit of work is graded Distinction, Merit or Pass

-- An overall level is awarded after the portfolio is completed and assessed by an examiner.
+- 6 units of work - Are portfolio based with one exam based module - Are assessed over two years - Each unit of work is graded Distinction, Merit or Pass - An overall level is awarded after the portfolio is completed and assessed by an examiner.
 This will be an overall Distinction, Merit or Pass.

-If you obtain an Overall Distinction in your BTEC National / Cambridge Technical, you may in some institutions be judged as having the equivalent of an A Level grade A and will be awarded the equivalent UCAS points of 48.
+If you obtain an Overall Distinction in your BTEC National / Cambridge Technical, you may in some institutions be judged as having the equivalent of an A Level grade A and will be awarded the equivalent UCAS points (48).

-If you achieve an Overall Merit in your BTEC / Cambridge Technical, you may in some institutions be considered to have the equivalent of an A Level Grade C and will be awarded the equivalent UCAS points of 32.
+If you achieve an Overall Merit in your BTEC / Cambridge Technical, you may in some institutions be considered to have the equivalent of an A Level Grade C and will be awarded the equivalent UCAS points (32).